npgsql/doc/conceptual/EFCore.PG/misc/collations-and-case-sensitivity.md

 ## The citext type

 The older PostgreSQL method for performing case-insensitive text operations is the `citext` type; it is similar to the `text` type, but operators are functions between `citext` values are implicitly case-insensitive.
+Use this type only if case-insensitive collations (see above) are insufficient for your purposes.
 [The PostgreSQL docs](https://www.postgresql.org/docs/current/citext.html) provide more information on this type.

 `citext` is available in a PostgreSQL-bundled extension, so you'll first have to install it: